Isle of Wight Zoo From pocket-sized primates to powerful predators, the residents of The Isle of Wight Zoo, will charm and amaze you.

-The Trust aims to promote the survival of endangered species through first class educational and recreational experiences, exemplary animal management, conservation and research.
+The Trust aims to promote the survival of endangered species through first-class educational and recreational experiences, exemplary animal management, conservation and research.
 The Zoo is well known as a centre for rescued big cats, all have come to their forever homes at the Zoo at different stages of their lives and from a variety of backgrounds.

-The Isle of Wight Zoo is a well-established, popular wildlife centre based on the east coast of the Island and family owned for over 40 years.
+The Isle of Wight Zoo is a well-established, popular wildlife centre based on the east coast of the Island and family-owned for over 40 years.
 Following many years under private ownership, it is the Island’s original zoo and is well-loved by the local community and widely visited by residents as well as tourists.

-The Zoo has recently become part of The Wildheart Trust, a charity which was founded to secure a long-term future for the zoo and enable it to fulfil its global ambitions to make a really meaningful impact on the health of the natural world while improving the well-being of animals in human care.
+The Zoo has become part of The Wildheart Trust, a charity which was founded to secure a long-term future for the zoo and enable it to fulfil its global ambitions to make a really meaningful impact on the health of the natural world while improving the well-being of animals in human care.
 The zoo is dedicated to engaging, involving and empowering people from both the heart and the head – one of its most important tasks is to convert ‘care’ into ‘action’.

-It is also committed to providing a life-long, loving home to rescued big cats and other animal residents and the team work holistically to ensure each individual has an enriched and meaningful life.
+It is also committed to providing a life-long, loving home to rescued big cats and other animal residents and the teamwork holistically to ensure each individual has an enriched and meaningful life.

+The Wildheart Trust actively funds and donates its human resources to assist with the in-situ conservation of tigers (in India), lemurs (in Madagascar) and rare moths (IOW).
 The zoo was built within the ruins of a Victorian Fort built to guard Sandown’s coast, which means we face one of the Isle of Wight’s nicest beaches.
-Once upon a time the zoo owners used to walk tiger cubs on the beach, and we’re still famous locally for it.
-Nowadays we focus on looking after older tigers and giving them a happy retirement.]]>
+Once upon a time, the zoo owners used to walk tiger cubs on the beach, and we’re still famous locally for it.
+Nowadays we focus on looking after older tigers and giving them a happy retirement.